unsudo-org/doc/doc/funding.md

 Vision for projects growth and impact in the polkadot ecosystem...
 ## Additional Information
-Work we have already done related to the project... answered above Any other teams contributed?? now
+Work we have already done related to the project... answered above Any other teams contributed?? no
 Other funding we  may have applied for...